aarondh/PatientMonitorStation/PULSE-OXIMETRY-IMPLEMENTATION.md

 - **Dual Measurement**: Simultaneously measures both oxygenation and pulse
 - **Critical Care**: Essential in ICU, OR, emergency, and post-operative settings

-## Integration with Other Monitors
+## Integration with Other Parameters

-The pulse oximeter works alongside:
+The pulse oximetry parameter works alongside other monitoring parameters in a unified system:

-- **5-Lead ECG**: Pulse rate should correlate with heart rate from Lead II
+- **ECG Parameters**: Pulse rate should correlate with heart rate from Lead II
-- **Blood Pressure Monitor**: Low SpO2 may indicate need for BP assessment
+- **Blood Pressure Parameter**: Low SpO2 may indicate need for BP assessment
-- **Respiratory Monitor**: Low SpO2 correlates with inadequate respiratory rate
+- **Respiratory Parameter**: Low SpO2 correlates with inadequate respiratory rate
-- All monitors update independently with realistic timing intervals
+- All parameters update independently with realistic timing intervals
+- Each parameter follows the hexagonal architecture pattern with domain ports and infrastructure adapters
+- Observable streams enable reactive, real-time updates across the entire monitoring system